implico/frs-bundle-default/README.md

 `/vendor/js` contains third-party scripts, that you can't or don't want to install via Bower - they are watched and handled separately and prepended to the `app.js` file.

+If you want to skip any of the Bower packages, you have 2 options:
+- create a [comp](https://github.com/implico/frontend-starter#javascript-compositions) that uses selected packages, set its `filename` to `null` and `excludeIn` to `true`
-If you want to skip any of the Bower packages, use the `overrides` option in the `bower.json` file or edit the configuration `config.js.common.mainBowerFiles.overrides` value.
-See [main-bower-files] docs.
+- use the `overrides` option in `bower.json` file or edit configuration `config.js.mainBowerFiles.overrides` value (see [main-bower-files] docs).

 ### Styles: `/styles`
-A simple directory structure is taken from [SASS-starter (see the docs)][sass-starter].
+A simple directory structure is taken from [SASS-starter][sass-starter].

 By default, the following libraries are included:
 - [meyer-reset] - provides CSS reset